Erando Karabeci: Tirana

 He started the 2015–16 season by playing full-90 minutes in a 1–2 away win against the newcomers of Tërbuni Pukë on 23 August.
 In the next league match against Laçi at the neutral ground of Kastrioti Stadium, Karabeci scored a last-minute equaliser with a powerful shot that went in the triangle of Gentian Selmani's goal.
 On 21 September 2015, Karabeci made his 200th official appearance for Tirana during the 2–1 away league lose against Skënderbeu Korçë, assisting the goal of Masato Fukui in the 3rd minute.

 Karabeci's 2016–17 season was marred by injures, as he was able to make only 23 league appearances without scoring.
 In January 2017, he suffered an injury while he has home which required surgery, keeping him sidelined for 2 months.
 He returned to action only on 31 March where he made a substitute appearance in the derby against Vllaznia Shkodër lost 1–2 at home.
 Tirana eventually ended the season by getting relegated for the first time in history after failing to win in the final matchday against Vllaznia Shkodër.
 In cup, Karabeci made 6 appearances, including the final, as Tirana was crowned the champions for a record 16th time after defeating Skënderbeu Korçë in the final.

 Karabeci started the 2017–18 season by playing in the 2017–18 UEFA Europa League first qualifying round against Maccabi Tel Aviv.
 He played in both legs as Tirana was eliminated 5–0 on aggregate.
 On 6 September, Karabeci lifted Tirana's 11th Albanian Supercup trophy after defeating Kukësi 1–0 in the last minutes.
 Tirana also set a record by becoming the Albanian First Division side to win the Supercup.
 Karabeci scored the first goals of the season in the first leg of 2017–18 Albanian Cup first round against Besa Kavajë one week later.
 Three days later, he made his first ever Albanian First Division appearance in Tirana's 1–0 home win over Iliria Fushë-Krujë.

 International career

-He was picked for the Albania U-21 by the coach Artan Bushati to help the team for the UEFA U-21 Championship qualifier and is still considered a very important part of the team.
-He even managed to score the winning goal in Albania U-21's Qualifying game with Azerbaijan U-21 shortly after signing for his current club, KF Tirana.
+He was picked for the Albania U-21s by the coach Artan Bushati to help the team for the UEFA U-21 Championship qualifier and is still considered a very important part of the team.
+He even managed to score the winning goal in Albania U-21's qualifying game with Azerbaijan U-21 shortly after signing for his current club, KF Tirana.

-He received his first call up to the senior Albania squad by coach Gianni De Biasi for the friendly matches against France & Italy on 14 & 18 November 2014.
+He received his first call up to the senior Albania squad by coach Gianni De Biasi for the friendly matches against France and Italy on 14 and 18 November 2014.
 He was an unused substitute for both matches.